IkarosKappler/plotboilerplate/README.md

 ### Changelog
+* 2019-02-02
+  *  Added the 'canvasWidthFactor' and 'canvasHeightFactor' params.
 * 2019-01-30
   * Fixed the offsetAdjustXPercent and offsetAdjustYPercent bug.
 They are working properly now.
   * Added the Vector class (subclass of Line).